netneurolab/liu_fc-pyspi/README.md

 # Benchmarking methods for mapping functional connectivity in the brain
 This repository contains code and data in support of "Benchmarking methods for mapping functional connectivity in the brain", now up on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.05.07.593018v1).

+Due to the size limit, the raw data files are not included in this repository.
+You can download them from the OSF repository [here](https://osf.io/75je2).

 ## `code`
 The [code](code/) folder contains relevant scripts used to run the analyses and generate the figures.